 6.1.2.3 Fault Recording and Sequence of Events Recording Data Requirements

-(1) Each Transmission Facility owner and Generation Resource owner shall have fault recording data to determine the following electrical quantities for each triggered fault recording for the Transmission Elements operated at or above 100kV it owns connected to the Facilities operated at or above 100kV identified in these requirements:
+(1) Each Transmission Facility owner, Generation Resource owner, and ESR owner shall have fault recording data to determine the following electrical quantities for each triggered fault recording for the Transmission Elements operated at or above 100kV it owns connected to the Facilities operated at or above 100kV identified in these requirements:

 (a) Phase-to-neutral voltage for each phase of each specified bus.
 Two sets of substation voltage measurements for breaker-and-a-half and ring bus substation configurations.
 One set of substation voltage measurements for each bus in other substation configurations.